WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

 - Touch base on The Turing Way and the next steps in the project

+KW: SUCH AN AMAZING MONTH.
+Thank you so so much :sparkling_heart:

 ### Date: 15 June 2020